mozilla-extensions/firefox-voice/README.md

 1. Download the latest LTS version of NodeJs before running above npm commands.
 2. After downloading Firefox Nightly, change its name to FirefoxNightly (no space), otherwise the project wont be able to spawn the firefox.
+3. Clone firefox-voice to your system and enter the directory.

 The developer installation is: